sbb-design-systems/digital.sbb.ch/src/en/principles/ux-principles/appropriate/appropriate.md

     title: 'Beispiel'
 }) }}

 For example, automation means that humans can be replaced for routine tasks, which is a good idea in principle.
-However, if automation leads to an increase in strictly monitoring activities that people mostly find boring, the risk is that this set-up will no longer meet the needs and abilities of most people.{.lead}
+However, if automation leads to an increase in strictly monitoring activities that people mostly find boring, the risk is that this set-up will no longer meet the needs and abilities of most people. {.lead}